 - Milwaukee Institute of Art and Design

 - Mount Mary University

 These private colleges serve a diverse student body from traditional age, on-campus students to adult non-traditional students spanning a number of states and countries.
 Read more about our member institutions.

-- An integrated library automation system with a unified database and a shared online catalog (TOPCAT) using software from Innovative Interfaces, Inc.
+- An integrated library automation system with a unified database and a shared online catalog (TOPCAT) using Koha open source software with support from ByWater Solutions.

-- Access to the following modules: Acquisitions, Cataloging, Circulation, Community Information, Materials/Equipment Booking, Reserves, and Serials
+- Access to the following modules: Acquisitions, Cataloging, Circulation, Reserves, and Serials

 - An inter-institutional delivery system that runs Monday-Friday